Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

 1. Stop Alfresco Tomcat

-2. Copy the `ocms.war` file into the `ALFRESCO_HOME/tomcat/webapps` directory.
+1. Copy the `ocms.war` file into the `ALFRESCO_HOME/tomcat/webapps` directory.

-3. (OPTIONAL) This step is only required if using the Alfresco Enterprise Viewer:

-   Copy the `OpenAnnotate.war` file into the `ALFRESCO_HOME/tomcat/webapps` directory.

-4. (OPTIONAL) This step is only required if using the Policy and Procedure Content Accelerator solution:
+1. (Pnp ONLY) This step is only required if using the Policy and Procedure Content Accelerator solution:

    Copy the `WizardAdmin.war` file into the `ALFRESCO_HOME/tomcat/webapps` directory.

-5. Configure Tomcat for shared classpath loader as well as encoded slashes:
+1. Configure Tomcat for shared classpath loader as well as encoded slashes:

    Edit the `ALFRESCO_HOME/tomcat/conf/catalina.properties` file and enable the `shared.loader` by adding the following line: